Shellback Expeditions

 Our work platforms

 We work in a number of ways, but sailing is often a great way to get to our field sites while carrying our home and equipment, in a much more sustainable way that we could do by flying from site to site.
 S/V Maia Sophie allowed us to carry out our 2018 Expedition.
-Eliot Thorne has designed a vessel which we hope to build in the future, to allow us to carry out many more expeditions.
+Since then we have worked from land bases on various islands, which makes it a bit difficult to reach more remote destinations.
+Thorne Yacht Designs has designed a vessel which we hope to build in the future, to allow us to carry out many more expeditions.

 Picture